sapcc/juno/libs/utils/README.md

 **Compiled as ES Module:**
 The application must be compiled as an ES module to accommodate the dependency on ES Module Shim.

-**Name and Version Information:**
+**Name and Version or URL:**
+If the application is hosted in our assets sever you can choose between:

-Specify the name and version (default is latest) of the application.
-If hosted on our assets server, include the relevant details.
-If hosted elsewhere, provide the complete URL path to the application.
+1. Provide the name and version (default version is "latest") of the application.
+The hook will then fetch the application from our assets server.
+2. Provide the complete URL path to the application.
+The hook will then fetch the application from the provided URL.

+If the application is hosted in a different server you can choose between:

+1. Provide the complete URL path to the application, remember that the application must be compiled as an ES module.
+The hook will then fetch the application from the provided URL.

 ### Get started